silksong-modding/Silksong.DataManager/README.md

 Global data is available for cases where data is needed across multiple saves, or outside of saves such as in the menu.
 DataManager offers 2 types of global data which mod developers can choose between based on their use case.
-Save data is automatically sychronized across devices by Steam Cloud
+Save data is automatically sychronized across devices by Steam Cloud.

 #### `IProfileDataMod`

 `IProfileDataMod<T>` is ideal for mods that want a more powerful alternative to BepInEx configuration.
 Data is stored in the same location as BepInEx configuration files, which means that is scoped to your profile in the mod loader.
-It is loaded when the game opens and saved when the game closes.
+It is loaded when the game opens and saved when the game closes; you can access it in your plugin's `Start` method.

 #### `IGlobalDataMod`